parisba/heyparis/content/posts/cba/index.md

 Using external AI tools without proper authorisation or verification procedures breaches internal conduct standards.

-For even more fun, we can think about Unconscionable Conduct:
+For even more _fun_, we can think about Unconscionable Conduct:

 **ASIC Act and Corporations Act:**
 Both Acts prohibit "unconscionable conduct" which is regularly invoked by customers against financial services providers.